pubky/pubky-nexus/README.md

 ## ⚙️ Preparing the Environment

 Before running the project, several configurations must be set up.
-Let’s start by configuring the databases:
+Let’s start by configuring the databases

 ```bash
 cd docker